Welcome to this page!

 I hold an M.A. and a B.A. in History with distinction from the University of Strasbourg, France.
 I completed a Ph.D. in History at Purdue University, United States.The title of my Ph.D. dissertation is, “Women in Rural Society: Peasants, Patriarchy and the Local Economy in Northeast France, 1650-1789”.

 In 2011, I was a Max Weber Fellow at the European University Institute.
 In 2011-2013, I held a postdoctoral fellowship at Umeå Unversity.
 Between 2013-2015, I worked as a research fellow at Lund University within the project ‘Marrying Cultures: Queens Consort and their European identities 1500-1800’,funded by the Humanities in the European Research Area (HERA).
+In 2018-2019, I was a fellow at the Center for Advanced Study in the Behavioural Sciences at Stanford University.

 My research interests range widely, from the history of justice and economics to gender and women’s history.
 Above all, I am deeply interested in the study of rural communities in early modern Europe.